bnvk/Conjuror/README.md

 ### Why The Magical Name & Terminology?

-Well, this used to be called Beardo, which was a joke, but then I realized a big part of the name was because I really only wanted to use this icon of a magical bearded wizard.
-It's also largely inspired by the [@CyberWizardInstitute](https://github.com/CyberWizardInstitute).
+Well, there is that quote by Asimov about technology... there is also the [Cyber Wizard Institute](https://github.com/CyberWizardInstitute) which you should check out... and I really wanted to use this icon of a magical bearded wizard which came from my friend Max who is obsessed with JS

 ![Made in Berlin](images/Made-in-Berlin.png)